apache/fluo/docs/install.md

    example for instructions.
 You can also choose not to configure any observers but your workers will be idle when started.

-3. Run the command below to initialize your Fluo application:
+3. Run the command below to initialize your Fluo application.
+Change `myapp` to your application name:

-        fluo init /path/to/myapp/fluo-app.properties
+        fluo init myapp /path/to/myapp/fluo-app.properties

    A Fluo application only needs to be initialized once.
-After initialization, the Fluo application name (set by `fluo.application.name` in your [fluo-app.properties]) is used to start/stop the application and scan the Fluo table.
+After initialization, the Fluo application name is used to start/stop the application and scan the Fluo table.

 4. Run `fluo list` which connects to Fluo and lists applications to verify initialization.